Skip to content

 Conkers is a traditional Irish children’s game made from horse chestnut tree seeds.
 The game is played by two players, one of whom keeps the conker perfectly still at the height chosen by the opponent.
 The opponent then retracts his one.

-The goal is to smash the chestnut of the opponent.
-You have seven consecutive shots to break your friend’s chestnut.
-Whoever smashes the other’s chestnut first wins.
+The goal is to smash the opponent’s chestnut.
+You have seven consecutive shots to break your friend’s chestnut whoever smashes the other’s chestnut first wins.

 Snatch the Bacon